Personalised for LOCAL students.

 Who can use the centre?

-Anybody can make an appointment to meet with our experienced advisors.
-There are no eligibility requirements.
+Anyone living in Victoria can make an appointment to meet with our experienced advisors.
 You might find our services especially useful if you:

 • have recently migrated to Australia